Farming

 Finding a farm to set up farming

-However, the road to acquiring a farm and setting up a farming business is strewn with pitfalls.
-This article explores the different stages and resources needed to make a success of this project.
+However, the path to acquiring a farm and creating an agricultural activity is full of obstacles.
+This article explores the different steps and resources necessary to succeed in this project.

 6.2 The SAFER website